isaiahelixer/isaiahelixer.github.io/docs/05-Power-Budget/Power-Budget.md

 **Choice:** LM7805 Linear Regulator

 **Rationale:**
-With the total estimated current of **696 mA** (including a 25% margin), the LM7805 provides enough capacity and thermal headroom.
+With the total estimated current of **684 mA** (including a 25% margin), the LM7805 provides sufficient current capacity and thermal headroom.
-The UA78L05ACLP’s 100 mA limit is insufficient for this system.
+The UA78L05ACLP’s 100 mA limit is below system requirements.

 **Regulator heat / dissipation check:**
 Voltage drop = 9 V − 5 V = 4 V
-Load current = 696 mA = 0.696 A
+Load current = 684 mA = 0.684 A
-Power dissipated = 4 V × 0.696 A = **2.784 W**
+Power dissipated = 4 V × 0.684 A = **2.736 W**

 > **Result:** LM7805 will require a small heat sink at this power level.

----

 ## Section D – External Power Source